lucy-mahlmann/Weather-Web-App/README.md

   * ```WeatherParameter```: lists all weather data that is extracted from registered cities and their corresponding city id
 - These database tables are interacted with and manipulated by query calls

+Error checking
+- Error checks were implemented for:
+  1. users not registered
-- Error checks for users not registered, cities not added by the admin, user provides incorrect password
+  2. cities not added by the admin
+  3. when user provides incorrect password

 <!-- DEPLOYMENT -->
 ## Deployment